General Terms and Conditions - Service Provision

 8Obligations of the Parties

-YourTech and the client will each safeguard their mutual interests and act in good faith.
+YourTech and the client will each safeguard their mutual interests and act loyally and in good faith.

 The obligations undertaken by YourTech are obligations of means within the meaning of Article 5.72 of the Civil Code.
 YourTech carries out the entrusted services in complete independence.
 YourTech undertakes to comply with the standards of its profession and provide its services in accordance with the laws in force.
-YourTech’s liability cannot be held, directly or indirectly, for any error in the performance of its services, even in the event of gross negligence, unless in cases of fraud or willful misconduct.
-By derogation from Article 5.229 of the Civil Code, and except in cases of fraud, the company shall not be liable for any wrongdoing by its agents (employees, subcontractors, etc.) in the performance of services and, consequently, cannot be held liable for any damage these errors might cause to third parties.
+YourTech's liability is governed by the limitations set out in Article 4 of these general terms and conditions, without prejudice to applicable imperative legal provisions.

 Unless otherwise stated, YourTech is under no obligation to verify the accuracy and completeness of the information provided by the client or its agents, nor the reliability of the various documents and materials sent by the client.
 The client indemnifies YourTech against any claim in this regard.